 A good clinic will send you home with information on the various pharmaceutical options to reduce your dog's anxiety, as well as resources that will help you work on it at home.

 7) Ask your dog how she feels

 Not literally, of course.
 Though it would be nice if our dogs could tell us in a language we understood.
 Since they can't, we have to try our best to learn theirs.
-A great resource for learning about dog body language is iSpeakDog.
-Some signs your dog may be comfortable at the vet clinic include: taking treats, laying down, soft eyes, or soliciting affection.
+A great resource for learning about dog body language is Lili Chin's Doggy Drawings website.
+Some signs your dog is comfortable at the vet clinic include: taking treats, laying down, soft eyes, or soliciting affection.

-On the other hand, if you know of a wonderful clinic that isn't affiliated with Fear Free, spread the word about all the good work they're doing.
+If you know of a wonderful clinic, spread the word about all the good work they're doing.
 Write a review, hand out a card or post on social media.
 It'll help other concerned owners like yourself find them.